Rinoahu/SwiftOrtho/README.md

 ## Introduction

-Fastclust is [orthomcl](http://orthomcl.org/common/downloads/software/v2.0/ "http://orthomcl.org/common/downloads/software/v2.0/")-like tool.
-It identifies orthologs, paralogs and co-orthologs for genomes.
+SwiftOrtho is orthology analysis tool which identifies orthologs, paralogs and co-orthologs for genomes.
+It is a graph-based approach.

 <!--First, it calls its own fast homologous protein searching tool to do a all-to-all homologous searching.
 Then, [orthomcl algorithm](https://docs.google.com/document/d/1RB-SqCjBmcpNq-YbOYdFxotHGuU7RK_wqxqDAMjyP_w/pub "https://docs.google.com/document/d/1RB-SqCjBmcpNq-YbOYdFxotHGuU7RK_wqxqDAMjyP_w/pub") is used to identify ortholog, inparalog and co-ortholog protein paris.
 Finally, [MCL](https://micans.org/mcl "https://micans.org/mcl") is used to group all the protein paris.-->